w3c/wcag-act-rules/content/element-lang-valid-de46e4.md

 - This rule assumes that the `lang` [attribute value][] is used to indicate the language of a section of the content.
 If the `lang` [attribute value][] is used for something else (for example to indicate the programming language of a `code` element), the content may still conform to WCAG despite failing this rule.

-- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [BCP 47][] syntax.
+- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [RFC 5646][] syntax.

-- This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).
+- This rule assumes that only [valid language tags][valid language tag] are enough to satisfy [Success Criterion 3.1.2 Language of Parts][sc312]; this notably excludes [grandfathered tags][] and [ISO 639.2][] three-letters codes, both having poor support in assistive technologies.

 ## Accessibility Support